MikeColetta/Portfolio/README.md

 After I felt my responsivness was in a good place I decided to work on the more cosmetic details of my website.
 This included adding the google fonts.
 I chose Libre Baskerville since it seemed closest to the asset images provided.
 I also noticed at this point I was missing the copyright footer, so I added that too.

 The final stages of the project included the finer details.
 This was a lot of work with font sizes and margins on each page and reformatting the contact button.
 I also spent this time looking for a subtle background image for my portfolio as well.
+I then wrote the bio.

 ## Project Link
 [Deployed Link]()